HopLittleBunny/WorkReads/privacy.md

 1. Information We Collect
 A. Account & Authentication

+WorkReads allows users to create an account using:

+Email address and password

+Sign in with Google

-WorkReads supports Sign in with Apple and Sign in with Google.
+Sign in with Apple (iOS only)

 When you create an account, we may receive: